 Thankfully trivial tracker blocking is supported already in many browsers, which makes this issue slightly more bearable, and also, you’re able to download external tools to do it.
 But still, this kind of approach is pretty upside down.

-All kinds of cookies
+All Kinds of Cookies

-Unfortunately, ad-tech companies have tried to make blocking these harder and harder by constantly evolving these cookies to evercookies, supercookies, etc. The way these have worked is that trackers have stored these harder to detect and delete cookies in different obscure places in the browser, like Flash storage or HSTS flags.
+Unfortunately, ad-tech companies have tried to make blocking these harder and harder by constantly evolving these cookies to evercookies, supercookies, etc. The way these have worked is that trackers have stored these harder-to-detect and delete cookies in different obscure places in the browser, like Flash storage or HSTS flags.
 Evercookies were a big thing in early 2010 since many sites were using Flash and Silverlight, and those were very exploitable.
-Today those technologies aren't used anymore, but that doesn't mean the evolution of cookies has stopped.
+Today those technologies aren’t used anymore, but that doesn’t mean the evolution of cookies has stopped.
 On the other hand, Supercookies work on the network level of your service provider.

 Thankfully lately, for example, Firefox has been able to start tackling these.
-In that post, the Firefox team discloses what they had to do to take some actions against this, and it is wild.
+In that post, the Firefox team discloses what they had to do to take some action against this, and it is wild.
 First, they had to re-architect the whole connection handling in the browser, which was first made to increase user experience by reducing overhead to eliminate these pesky cache-based cookies.

 Still, browser fingerprinting could be considered the evilest cookie of them all.
 Browser fingerprinting identifies everything it can from your system.
 Like some cookies, this has real use cases, e.g., preventing fraud in financial institutions.
 Still, principally this is just another intrusive way to track people.
 Thankfully some modern browsers offer at least some ways to avoid this, but not a full-fledged solution (other than disposable systems).

-Future of cookies
+Future of Cookies

 Lately, there has been some news about privacy-friendly substitutes to cookies by tech giants.
-Cookies have been a relatively significant issue privacy-wise for decades, and since the ad industry is so large, finding a replacement for these have been hard.
+Cookies have been a relatively significant issue privacy-wise for decades, and since the ad industry is so large, finding a replacement for these has been hard.
 So only time will tell.
 We cannot get rid of cookies entirely in the near future.
-They might change into something else, maybe this kind of API utilizing machine learning analyzing user data.
-Which I don't know is better or worse.
+They might change into something else, maybe this kind of API utilizing machine learning to analyze user data.
+Which I don’t know is better or worse.
 So cannot wait! tin-foil hat tightens